greg-zometa/me/src/content/blog/comptia/a-plus/mobile-devices/laptop-hardware.md

 ---
 title: Laptop Hardware
 description:
-  Learn about the various accessories, configurations, hardware, and standards that enable us to connect and use mobile devices.
+  Learn about laptop hardware, storage options, and an overview of converting from traditional hard drives to high-speed SSD technology.
-pubDatetime: 2023-07-30T07:33:25.533Z
+pubDatetime: 2023-08-02T06:36:17.783Z
 postSlug: mobile-devices-laptop-hardware
 tags:
   - comptia